Article

 Your turn to take working capital seriously

-Most small businesses won’t have a close eye on every one of the metrics above.
-That’s probably overkill.
-The first four on the list are no-brainers, so it makes sense to measure them routinely.
+Most small businesses won’t have a close eye on every one of the metrics above - that’s probably overkill.
+However, the first four on this list are no-brainers, so we recommend calculating them regularly.

 Cash conversion cycle and inventory turnover (DIO) are also seen as two of the most valuable growth drivers.
 The more you can optimise these and avoid tying up working capital, the better.

-Choose the metrics that make most sense for your business, and create processes to track and measure them regularly.
+Choose the metrics that make the most sense for your business and create processes to regularly track and measure them.
 Even better, choose dashboard tools that give you an instant look, so you don’t have to live inside spreadsheets 24/7.